turbonemesis/constitution/README.md

 Bottom line is you need everyone's buy-in in order for any coding standards to be effective across an entire organization, and you need effective coding standards in order to make your code easier to maintain.

-One excellent way to get everyone's buy-in is to have everyone vote on the subject matter, and the voting requirement usually results in the author needing to alter the subject matter in a way that appeases to everyone so that the author can get enough votes to get it passed--that my friends is what I encourage you to do with this.
+One excellent way to get everyone's buy-in is to have everyone vote on the subject matter, and the voting requirement usually results in the author needing to alter the subject matter in a way that appeases to everyone so that the author can get enough votes to get it passed--that my friends is what I encourage you to do both with the drafting of the constitution itself and with any rules proposed.

 If someone is scared that this is too official, add a clause saying this is only so serious and/or add a clause detailing mitigation.